octopilami/python/README.md

-Get all CVE and score from a debian DSA release
+Get all CVE and score from a debian DSA release using NVD api (get an api key from NVD)

 Requirements :
 * apt install python3-bs4